Sociology: History

-There is evidence of early sociology in medieval Arabic writings as well.
-Some sources consider Ibn Khaldun, a 14th-century Arab-Muslim scholar from Tunisia, to have been the father of sociology, although there is no reference to his work in the writings of European contributors to modern sociology.
-Khaldun's Muqaddimah was perhaps the first work to advance social-scientific reasoning on social cohesion and social conflict.
+Medieval Arabic writings encompass a rich tradition that unveils early insights into the field of sociology.
+Some sources consider Ibn Khaldun, a 14th-century Muslim scholar from Tunisia, to have been the father of sociology, although there is no reference to his work in the writings of European contributors to modern sociology.
+Khaldun's Muqaddimah was considered to be amongst the first works to advance social-scientific reasoning on social cohesion and social conflict.